 All projects shall be validated within 3 years of registration.
+A validation extension will be given in extenuating circumstances.
+Validation Statements shall only be issued once planting is completed.

 Projects shall have a clearly defined duration and shall not exceed 100 years.